Larry Wu-tai Chin: Penetrating the CIA

 Following his U.S. Army service, Chin applied to and was accepted by the CIA.
 He was assigned as a Chinese language translator and analyst of the Chinese Communist press at the Foreign Broadcast Information Service (FBIS), where he continued his espionage for China.
 He was posted in Okinawa (1952–61), Santa Rosa, California (1961–71) and Rosslyn, Virginia (1971–81).
 According to No Kum-Sok, the North Korean pilot who defected with a MiG-15, Larry Chin was one of his CIA handlers after his defection.

 As an FBIS analyst and one of the CIA's few fluent Chinese linguists, Chin was able to pass along such information as Intelligence Information Reports (IIRs) on China and East Asia, biographical profiles and assessments of fellow CIA employees, and the names and identities of the Agency's covert agents.
 He was also in a position to provide information about recruited deep-cover agents in China.
 Due to the CIA's policy of internal compartmentalization, Chin did not know their real names or identities; however, based on the intelligence they provided, he could infer such things as their locations, employers, and levels of access.
 Chinese counterintelligence could then attempt to identify them by determining who had access to what information.
 Once the agents were identified, they would routinely be arrested and executed, or, alternatively, fed false information to be communicated to the CIA.
 Most significantly, in 1970 Chin provided to the Maoist leadership in Beijing CIA documents that revealed the plans of President Richard Nixon to engage China in order to form a tactical alliance against (and put pressure on) the Soviet Union.
 Mao, knowing in advance of American designs and objectives, could squeeze maximum concessions from the Nixon administration.

-During his long term as a spy, Chin was lavishly compensated for his services.
-His skill at laundering those espionage profits was reputed to be without peer.
-Chin purchased apartments and tenements in the low-income section of Baltimore, Maryland and made huge gains as a slumlord.
-Chin also cultivated the persona of a womanizer with a gambling addiction.
-It was later believed that while Chin did indeed show signs of compulsive gambling, that he did not so much apply his espionage profits towards financing gambling junkets; rather he used the cultivated persona of a high roller to help cover up his unexplained affluence from espionage as gambling winnings.
-Some CIA coworkers noted suspicious behavior and expressed concerns that Chin's lifestyle did not match up with what a CIA salary could afford, but this was dismissed largely by friends and coworkers who gambled with Chin and would occasionally see him indeed win at gambling.
-Not once during Chin's tenure in the Army or CIA was he suspected of espionage or placed under investigation.
-In fact, in 1980 Chin was awarded a medal from the CIA for his long and distinguished service.